phjeff319/libjeff/README.md

 ## TODO
 To be modernized with cmake for easier configuration

+## Known Issues
+* The cmake is yet to invoke the make in the src directory after generating the source code

 For use within Hong Kong Observatory (meteorological authority of Hong Kong SAR), MIT license applies.
 For others, the conditions in LICENSE.md applies.